marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 interests:
   - Quantitative and qualitative research approaches
   - Wrangling, analyzing, and visualizing data
-  - Transforming data into stories
+  - Transforming data into shareable stories
   - Understanding how people think, learn, and act

 # Education to show in About widget